laroche/tastyworks-pnl/README.md

 - If you read in the csv-file from Tastyworks into Excel, the floating point price values can get converted from US style to German notation.
 This breaks this script, so please stay with original data from Tastyworks or use a normal editor instead of Excel to change data.
+- Even the tax report is currently in US notation.
+I recommend to use libreoffice to read in this data and then store it in German notation plus output it into a pdf for tax authorities.
 - Some people say the csv download from Tastyworks is limited to about 250 lines.
 Here is a similar bug description: <https://github.com/blais/tastybugs/issues/8>
 - Issues of the Tastyworks (web) application: <https://github.com/blais/tastybugs/issues>